 Please watch this video from Spring 2021 that discusses the important pieces to consider when choosing to enroll in a University Connections class

 What are some examples of classes that students take?

-These are some example classes of common courses taken, please check our General Education course list is also very helpful when looking at classes to take.
+These are some example classes of common courses taken.
+Our General Education course list is also very helpful when looking at classes to take.

 ARTH 150 - Introduction to Art History